Affiliate links on Android Authority may earn us a commission. Learn more.

 - Pricing: Pricing is often the most important factor when choosing anything.
 Long-term plans come with huge discounts, and special offers and deals are usually available.
 There are a bunch of excellent options that are relatively affordable too.

 How to use a VPN

-Once you download and install the app on your device, getting started is really simple if you don’t want to mess around with the settings or server location.
-Most apps will have a prominent connect button you can tap to starting using the VPN.
+Most apps will have a prominent connect button you can tap to start using the VPN.
 The server closest to you, or the one the app picks, will offer the lowest latency and fastest speed.
-If you’re just looking to keep your online activity and information private, that will be the best option.
+If you’re looking to get started right away, tap on the button, and you’re good to go.

 Settings and features

 The settings and features sections are where things start to look different, but the basics remain.
 With any VPN, you should look for and activate the kill switch.
 This feature blocks any Internet activity and traffic if the VPN connection drops.
 This might have another name like Network Lock, Internet Kill Switch, and more, but the idea is the same across the board.